ricardodani/pass_crypt/README.md

-# pass-crypt.py
+# pass_crypt
-pass-crypt.py, or just pass-crypt, is a tool for encrypt passwords in .pass files.
+pass_crypt.py, or just pass_crypt, is a tool for encrypt passwords in .pass files.

 It uses 'pycrypto' to encrypt, save, decrypt and display passwords, but you can use it for another purposes, of course.